derekl-beep/stackedit-notes/Java II - OOP.md

 - Memory in stack is cleaned up when the method returns.
 - Garbge collection is automatically done in Java to clean up the heap memory.

+### Encapsulation

+Main idea:
+Bundle the data and the methods that operate on the data in a single unit.

 ## Revision Questions